 Top 10 Places to go Gold Panning in Oregon

 There are few places on public lands in Oregon that are open to the public for recreational use, including gold panning.
-Most sites allow people to go panning use hand and pan, while others allow people to use more mining tools like shovel, sluices, and suction dredge with required specific permits.
+Most sites allow people to go panning use hand and pan, while others allow people to use more mining tools like shovel, sluices, and suction dredges with required specific permits.

 Still, days for gold panning may be long gone; this doesn’t mean you don’t have any luck finding it.
 In this writing, we would positively like to introduce several sites and areas that are open to the public for recreational gold panning in Oregon.
 Plus, you are highly recommended to contact the relevant management agency to get the most updated information and rules related to the place that you intend to visit.